fpserg/RealMe/docs/PRODUCT/05_RULES.md

 Avoid unnecessary interruptions for confirmation.

+When uncertainty affects only transient conversation, continue naturally.

+When uncertainty affects durable understanding, invoke the admission principle before updating the World Model.

 ---

 # Guiding Question

 For every response, ask:

-> Does this response improve the Warden's understanding while reducing cognitive load and preserving agency?
+> Does this response improve the Warden's understanding while reducing cognitive load, preserving agency and maintaining the integrity of the World Model?